-- appoint at least one Parish Children's Representative (PCR) known at St Mary's as the Child Protection Officer to work with the PCC, through the Safeguarding and Child Protection Team to implement policy, procedures and good practice.
-He or she will have an overview of all the children in the parish.
-The Safeguarding and Child Protection Team will take responsibility for the implementation of these procedures and guidelines and liaising as necessary with the Diocesan Safeguarding Adviser; - the Safeguarding and Child Protection Team will attend the PCC at least annually to report on the implementation of the safeguarding policy within our church; - display in the church premises where children's activities take place, contact details of the Parish Children's Representative and the Safeguarding Team; - display the "Childline" and "Parentline Plus" telephone number and Child Exploitation and Online Protection Centre (CEOP) website; - appoint a Lead Recruiter, who is known as the DBS Officer here at St Marys. - provide all authorised personnel with access to copies of parish, diocesan and House of Bishops' policies, procedures and good practice guidelines, as well as Bromley Local Safeguarding Board and London Child Protection policies and procedures; - ensure that all those authorised to work with children or in a position of authority are appropriately recruited, trained and supported according to the safer recruitment documents produced by the House of Bishops and the Diocese of Rochester; - ensure that there is appropriate insurance cover for all activities involving children undertaken in the name of the parish; and - ensure that a risk assessment is undertaken for activities (on and off parish property) involving children.
+- appoint at least one Parish Children's Representative (PCR) known at St Mary's as the Child Protection Officer to work with the PCC, through the Safeguarding Team to implement policy, procedures and good practice.
+He or she will have an overview of all the children within St Mary's church.
+The Safeguarding Team will take responsibility for the implementation of these procedures and guidelines, liaising as necessary with the Diocesan Safeguarding Adviser; - the Safeguarding Team will make regular reports to the PCC; - display in the church premises where children's activities take place, contact details of the Parish Children's Representative (known at St Mary's as the Child Protection Officer) and the Safeguarding Team; - display the "Childline" and "Parentline Plus" telephone number and Child Exploitation and Online Protection Centre (CEOP) website; - appoint a Lead Recruiter, who is known as the DBS (formerly CRB) Officer here at St Marys. - provide all authorised personnel with access to copies of parish, diocesan and House of Bishops' policies, procedures and good practice guidelines, as well as Bromley Local Safeguarding Board and London Child Protection policies and procedures; - ensure that all those authorised to work and/or volunteer with children or in a position of authority are appropriately recruited, trained and supported according to the safer recruitment documents produced by the House of Bishops and the Diocese of Rochester; - ensure that there is appropriate insurance cover for all activities involving children undertaken in the name of the parish; and - ensure that a risk assessment is undertaken for activities (on and off parish property) involving children.
 This is signed off by the Risk Assessment Officer on the Safeguarding Team.